Affiziert/esp32-iot-monitoring-stack/README.md

 ### InfluxDB

 InfluxDB is used as the time-series database for storing the sensor measurements.
-The database can be deployed using Docker Compose.
+The database is deployed using Docker Compose.

 ## Software Requirements

 ### ESP32 Firmware

-- Arduino IDE
-- ESP32 Arduino Core 3.3.11
+- Arduino IDE with ESP32 Arduino Core 3.3.11
-- ESP32-C3 Dev Module
 - Adafruit SHT31 library

 ### Raspberry Pi